Forecasting mission success

 |0

-This work, Forecasting mission success [Image 3 of 3], by SrA Christopher Sparks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Forecasting mission success, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT